About the Research Institute

 Collaborating with World-Renowned Partners

-Researchers in the centers work in close collaboration with one another, their colleagues at partner institutions including the University of Washington and Fred Hutchinson Cancer Research Center, and with our health care providers at Seattle Children’s Hospital, one of U.S. News & World Report’s top children’s hospitals.
+Researchers in the centers work in close collaboration with one another, their colleagues at partner institutions including the University of Washington and Fred Hutchinson Cancer Research Center and our healthcare providers at Seattle Children’s Hospital, one of U.S. News & World Report’s top children’s hospitals.
 This collaboration is one of our key strengths, allowing our faculty to draw on a variety of disciplines and techniques as they pursue solutions to some of medicine’s most complex problems.

 Turning Discoveries into Lifesaving Therapies

-The research institute is constantly expanding and renovating to meet our faculty’s needs and to recruit the most talented researchers.
 Our state-of-the-art facilities include 330,000 square feet of lab, clinical research and office space.
-Our key infrastructure includes flow cytometry labs, a 5,000-square-foot pediatric clinical research center and a multi-million-dollar cell processing facility that places us among a handful of pediatric facilities that meet strict FDA requirements for manufacturing therapies.
+Our key infrastructure includes flow cytometry labs, a 5,000-square-foot pediatric clinical research center and a multimillion-dollar cell processing facility that places us among the few pediatric facilities that meet strict FDA requirements for manufacturing therapies.

-In 2012, we received nearly $35 million in NIH funding and more than $70 million in total extramural funding.
-We’re thankful for the support of our community in helping us fulfill our mission to prevent, treat and eliminate pediatric disease.
+In 2013, we received more than $46 million in NIH funding and more than $76 million in total extramural funding.
+We also welcomed eight senior researchers who are pursuing innovative solutions to seemingly intractable issues and helping us fulfill our mission to prevent, treat and eliminate pediatric disease.

 Ben Towne Center for Childhood Cancer Research